Tea in the Sahara

 This psychological storyline starts with the recent suspected suicide/murder of Tessa’s grandfather, Byron Dixon.
 A distinguished military vet, voiced by the actor Bill Duke of vintage Predator movie fame.
 The podcasts are divided into sessions, and that is expanded on as every episode is set (so far) within a shrink’s office situated within Fort Taylor a Texas military training camp where Tessa is completing her basic training (still with me?)

-Tessa perceives that this individual audiotape has more to do with Byron’s suspicious death and subsequent cover up than the military are willing to let on.
-So spurned on with anger, fueled by hate of a heroin addicted father Tessa enlists within the US army in the hope of somehow establishing the truth about her grandfather’s untimely demise.
+Tessa perceives that this individual audiotape has more to do with Byron’s suspicious death and subsequent cover-up than the military is willing to let on.
+So spurned on with anger, fueled by hate of a heroin-addicted father Tessa enlists within the US army in the hope of somehow establishing the truth about her grandfather’s untimely demise.
 Oh, and the reason army recruit Tessa is in the brig (army prison) it’s because her battle buddy private Philips has gone missing casting further suspicions over Tessa’s recent erratic behaviour.

-To add some much needed humor to the podcast you should listen out for larger than life performances of Tessa’s grandma (Tessa’s dads side) whose timing, and dry sarcasm add a touch of comedy to help briefly lighten the moment of this otherwise gripping audio drama.
+To add some much-needed humour to the podcast you should listen out for larger than life performances of Tessa’s grandma (Tessa’s dad’s side) who’s timing, and dry sarcasm add a touch of comedy to help briefly lighten the moment of this otherwise gripping audio drama.
 I must also mention the sound engineers, and music used within Ghost Tape as the mashup end theme music of a military march blended into what sounds like traditional Vietnamese music is outstanding; hats off to Darren Johnson, an award-winning pianist and composer & his team.